sswam/allemande/README.md

 together in one place, have them collaborate, and invite friends or colleagues to join.

+### Examples

+You can see some [example images here](https://github.com/sswam/allemande/tree/main/pix/examples#readme), and some [example videos on YouTube](https://www.youtube.com/playlist?list=PLqkzs79RU9yWwBlQgp2N2RRITLAE-QMVb).

 ### Key Features

 - **Multi-AI**: Access a diverse range of AI models simultaneously in the same chat room.
 Get them talking to each other, checking work, or providing different perspectives.